liuliu/ccv/doc/nnc-alloc.rst

 Intuition
 ---------

 Go with the tensor that has most interference is a common greedy strategy in register allocation.
 It removes most uncertainty that otherwise needs to branch over.

-However, unlike register allocation, in tensor computation graphs, there are less cases that one tensor will span over a large chunk of computations especially in inference stage.
+However, it is not the most effective one for our use case.
+Unlike register allocation, in tensor computation graphs, there are less cases that one tensor will span over a large chunk of computations especially in inference stage.
 Thus, a lot of tensors will have identical number of edges in the interference graph.
-For these cases, how to break the tie is crucial.

-For our allocation algorithm, the allocation size is used as the the tie-breaker.
-If applying allocation size naively as the second sorting key, in tensor computation graphs, you may still find a lot of cases that you have tie.
-It is because the tensors that has similar life-span tends to be of the similar usage, thus, has similar dimensionality.
-For large class of neural networks, we found that by pairing up the tensor has the most interference with the tensor that has larger size (these two have to not interfere with each other), it is more likely for us to reach the trivial solution.
+For our allocation algorithm, the allocation size is first used, and the interference is only used as the tie-breaker.
+Our insertion in the allocation graph has the limitation that after insertion, we can never merge the allocated blocks together into a larger block.
+Therefore, by going with the largest size first, It is more likely for us to reach the trivial solution in the allocation graph.

 Loop
 ----